Imperial and US customary measurement systems: Imperial units

-The British Weights and Measures Act of 1824 repealed all existing British weights and measures legislation, some dating back to the 1300s, and redefined existing units of measure.
+The British Weights and Measures Act 1824 repealed all existing British weights and measures legislation, some dating back to the 1300s, and redefined existing units of measure.
 In particular, a new standard yard and troy pound were manufactured as the standards for length and weight respectively.
 A new measure, the imperial gallon, which replaced the many gallons in use, was defined as being the volume of 10 pounds of water at 62 °F which, after the authorized experiments, was found to be 277.274 cubic inches.
 The bushel, which like the gallon, had definitions reflecting the various gallons, was defined as 8 imperial gallons.

-The 1824 Act also introduced some changes to the administration of the standards of weights and measures: previously Parliament had been given the custody of the standards but the act passed this responsibility on to the Exchequer.
+The Weights and Measures Act 1824 also introduced some changes to the administration of the standards of weights and measures: previously Parliament had been given the custody of the standards but the act passed this responsibility on to the Exchequer.
 The act also set up an inspectorate for weights and measures.

 The standard yard and pound were lost in 1834 when a fire partially destroyed the Palace of Westminster.
 Following a report published in 1841 by a commission new standard yard and pound were manufactured using the best available secondary sources.
 Unlike the previous standard, the new pound standard was a pound avoirdupois.
-They were accepted by an Act of Parliament as the standards for length and weight in 1855.
+They were accepted by an act of Parliament as the standards for length and weight in 1855.
 Following the debacle over the different gallons that had been adopted by the United States and the United Kingdom thirty years earlier, one of the copies of the standard yard was offered to and accepted by the United States Government.

-The 1835 Weights and Measures Act tidied up a number of shortcomings in the 1825 Act.
+The Weights and Measures Act 1835 tidied up a number of shortcomings in the 1825 Act.
 In response to representations from traders, the stone and the hundredweight were formally defined as being 14 pounds and 112 pounds respectively and the experiment of defining a "heaped" measure as outlined in the 1824 Act was abandoned.
 Not all trades followed the use of the 14 stone—Britten, in 1880 for example, catalogued a number of different values of the stone in various British towns and cities ranging from 4 lb to 26 lb The 1835 Act also restricted the use of Troy measure to precious metals and required that coal be sold by weight and not by volume.